sudhamjayanthi/smart-identities/frontend/README.md

 -   [wagmi Documentation](https://wagmi.sh/) - learn about wagmi features and API.
 -   [RainbowKit Documentation](https://www.rainbowkit.com/docs/introduction) - learn about RainbowKit's features and API.

-## Deployment

-The easiest way to deploy your Next.js app is to use [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js), from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## License

 This app is open-source and licensed under the MIT license.
 For more details, check the [License file](LICENSE).

+## Credits

+Thanks to m1guelpf for [dapp-starter](https://github.com/m1guelpf/dapp-starter?utm_source=smart-identities) which helped kickstart the app!